joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

   port: DB_PORT,
 });

-// we do this to use async await with mysql (see: https://stackoverflow.com/questions/50093144/using-async-await-with-a-mysql-database) connection.query = util.promisify(connection.query).bind(connection);
+// we do this to use async await with mysql connection.query = util.promisify(connection.query).bind(connection);

 // connect to the database